 2.3.1 BENEFITS OF SECONDMENTS

-For firms that are finding it difficult to source and coordinate appropriate individual pro bono matters, secondments can be an easier way to make a pro bono contribution, especially since host organisations will have already identified the unmet legal need.
+For firms that are finding it difficult to source and manage appropriate individual pro bono matters, secondments can be an easier way to make a pro bono contribution, especially since host organisations will have already identified the unmet legal need.
 However, relying on secondments may mean that participation in pro bono legal work is not widely spread across the firm.

 2.3.2 DURATION OF A SECONDMENT